nomemory/andreinc-site/_posts/2022-03-01-on-implementing-bloom-filters-in-c.md

 \[**BloomFilter**\]:  I am **almost** sure the element `E` is in `U`, but I cannot guarantee you that...

 For most of the non-critical scenarios you can think of, even the second answer is satisfactory in the light of how little space a *Bloom Filter* occupies.
-For example, you can check [Prof. Michael Mitzenmacher](https://en.wikipedia.org/wiki/Michael_Mitzenmacher)'s presentation ["Bloom Filters, Cuckoo Hashing, Cuckoo Filters, Adaptive Cuckoo Filters, and Learned Bloom Filters"](https://smartech.gatech.edu/handle/1853/60577), where he describes the ancient use of *Bloom Filters*: spellcheckers.
+For example, you can check [Prof. Michael Mitzenmacher](https://en.wikipedia.org/wiki/Michael_Mitzenmacher) 's presentation ["Bloom Filters, Cuckoo Hashing, Cuckoo Filters, Adaptive Cuckoo Filters, and Learned Bloom Filters"](https://smartech.gatech.edu/handle/1853/60577), where he describes the ancient use of *Bloom Filters*: spellcheckers.

 ![png]({{site.url}}/assets/images/2022-03-01-on-implementing-bloom-filters-in-c/mitzenmacher.png){:height="75%" width="75%"}